ryanlei2/coursee/README.md

 Install yarn first to package the project

-Because this dynamic website does not have a domain associated with it, just download it, cd into it, and type 'yarn add next as well as yarn dev into the terminal:
+Because this dynamic website does not have a domain associated with it, just download it, cd into it, and type the following commands into the terminal:

 ```
 yarn install